sambanova/ai-starter-kit/document_comparison/README.md

 # Overview

 This AI Starter Kit allows users to compare text documents and run custom analyses on them.
-You send two PDF files to the SambaNova server, and get analyses based on your instructions.
+You send two PDF files or blobs of text to the SambaNova server, and get analyses based on your instructions.
 The Kit includes:

 - A configurable SambaNova Cloud or SambaStudio connector.
 The connector generates answers from a deployed model.
 - Templates for